cbonoz/githelpers/README.md

 This is a project for the <a href="https://developercircles.devpost.com/">Developer Circles</a> challenge offered by Facebook.

-Githelpers is a platform for connecting with friends around ubilding open source software.
+Githelpers is a platform for connecting with friends around building open source software.

 ## Description